emilyhorsman/bikeblog/content/posts/october-2023-riding-highlights/index.md

 {{< image src="R0006695.jpg" alt="Jerry, Ben, and Kat climbing up Battery Caulfield in the golden hour glow" >}}

-You gotta get that new bike detail shot in the campfire glow.
+Bike detail shot in the campfire glow.

 {{< image src="DSCF4775.jpg" alt="The Romanceur logo on the downtube of a bike in the glow of a campfire" >}}